Pretty in pink is how I think of this gorgeous totally slurpable yogurt drink.

-This homemade yogurt beverage is in a league of its own.
-You will never settle for store-bought again.
-Fresh, natural, sweet, tart, and delicious; I hope you enjoy the heck out of this pink beauty.
-Just sit back, sip, and bask in the gorgeous goodies; that’s the only way to explore this wonderful drink.
+This homemade yogurt beverage is fresh, natural, sweet, tart, and delicious; I hope you enjoy the heck out of this pink beauty.
+Take a sip and languish; that’s the best way to explore everything this drink has to offer.

-This recipe is dairy/nut/gluten-free, and serve 2 – 4 persons.
+This recipe is dairy and gluten-free, and serves 2 – 3 persons.

 Raspberry Blush Yogurt Smoothie

 Fresh raspberries, lemon peel, and natural sweetener help make this coconut yogurt drink a delicious immune booster.
-If you don’t want it as tart, feel free to substitute the raspberries with strawberries, a combination of both strawberries and raspberries, or any other berry you want.
+If you don’t want it as tart, feel free to substitute with strawberries or a combination of both strawberries and raspberries.

 - 2 cups Cultured Coconut Yogurt